bitbirddev/web-components/lib/components/consent-wall/README.md

   previewImageUrl="https://picsum.photos/seed/picsum/1280/1024"
   requiredConsents='["BJz7qNsdj-7"]'
 >
+  <span slot="headline" class="relative"
+    >This content cannot be displayed due to your privacy settings.</span
+  >
+  <span slot="button-text" class="relative">Accept and display content </span>
+  <span slot="services-list-headline" class="relative"
+    >The following cookies are accepted:</span
+  >
+  <slot
-  Your Content behind the Wall.
+    >Your Content behind the Wall.
 This Content is only shown if the User accepts all required Services.
-Perfekt for Youtube/Vimeo Videos, Google Maps or other Services.
+Perfect for Youtube/Vimeo Videos, Google Maps or other Services.</slot
+  >
 </consent-wall>
 ```